taverntesting/tavern/docs/source/basics.md

 use but the names and arguments they take should be considered unstable and may change in a future release (and more may also be added).

+More documentation for these can be found in the docstrings for the hooks in the `tavern/testutils/pytesthook/newhooks.py` file.

 ### Before every test run

 This hook is called after fixtures, global configuration, and plugins have been